List of BioShock characters: Jack

-Jack is the protagonist of BioShock, whom the player controls throughout the game.
-He is first seen aboard an airplane, of which crashes near a lighthouse in the middle of the Atlantic Ocean containing a bathysphere terminal providing entry to Rapture.
+Jack is the silent protagonist of BioShock, whom the player controls throughout the game.
+He is first seen aboard an airplane, which crashes near a lighthouse in the middle of the Atlantic Ocean containing a bathysphere terminal providing entry to Rapture.
 During his journey through Rapture, Jack encounters various gene-altering substances known as Plasmids and Tonics, which he uses to gain powerful abilities to defend himself.
 Jack experiences strange visions of his family while traveling, but eventually discovers that he is the illegitimate son of Andrew Ryan and singer Jasmine Jolene, "Andrew Ryan's Favorite Girl."
 After becoming pregnant, Jasmine sold her fertilized egg to Brigid Tenenbaum, an employee of businessman Frank Fontaine.
-Fontaine arranged for Jack to undergo genetic conditioning so that he would age rapidly and to follow any order that followed "would you kindly," a phrase that Atlas uses throughout the game to control the main character and his actions.
+Fontaine arranged for Jack to undergo genetic conditioning so that he would age rapidly and to follow any order given alongside the phrase "would you kindly."
+Atlas uses that phrase throughout the game to control the main character and his actions.

-There are two endings for Jack depending on how many Little Sisters he saved and/or harvested throughout the game: one where he lives out the rest of his life with the Little Sisters he saved, who become his adopted daughters.
-But due to his rapid aging, he eventually lies on his death bed with all grown and married Little Sisters holding his hand, indicating that Jack died from his accelerated growth.
+There are two endings for Jack depending on how many Little Sisters he saved and/or harvested throughout the game.
+In one ending, he lives out the rest of his life with the Little Sisters he saved; over time, they enjoy rites of passage like graduation, marriage, and having children of their own.
+At the end of the cutscene, Jack lies on his death bed, holding the hands of several ex-Sisters.
+(It is implied that Jack dies prematurely because he was genetically engineered to age rapidly.)
 The other ending shows him seizing control of Rapture and becoming just as power-hungry and destructive as Fontaine, hinting that all the ADAM he gathered has corrupted him into a Splicer.
 In the second part of the BioShock: Infinite DLC, Burial at Sea, it is revealed that the former ending is canon.